dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 Sets how the camera focuses.

+> NOTE:
+>
-> This method should be called when the camera is turned on.
+> 1. This method should be called when the camera is turned on.
 Note that it only works with Chromium-based browsers such as Edge and Chrome on Windows or Android.
 Other browsers such as Firefox or Safari are not supported.
 Note that all browsers on iOS (including Chrome) use WebKit as the rendering engine and are not supported.
+> 2. Typically, `continuous` mode works best. `manual` mode based on a specific area helps the camera focus on that particular area which may seem blurry under `continuous` mode. `manual` mode with specified distances is for those rare cases where the camera distance must be fine-tuned to get the best results.

 ```typescript
 type FocusArea = {